Corruption: Anti-corruption programmes

 In recent years, anti-corruption efforts have also been criticised for overemphasising the benefits of the eradication of corruption for economic growth and development, following a diversity of literature which has suggested that anti-corruption efforts, the right kind of institutions and "good governance" are key to economic development.
 This criticism is based on the observed fact that a variety of countries, such as Korea and China but also the US in the 19th and early 20th century, saw high economic growth and broader socio-economic development coinciding with significant corruption.

 In popular culture

 In some countries people travel to corruption hot spots or a specialist tour company takes them on corruption city tours, as is the case in Prague.
 Corruption tours have also occurred in Chicago and Mexico City.

 Films about corruption include Runaway Jury, The Firm, Syriana, The Constant Gardener, and All the President's Men.

+An 2026 United States opinion poll found 92% view corruption as a big problem in politics.
+Citizens tend to define corruption broadly including personal gain by politicians and wasteful government spending.

 Historical responses in philosophical and religious thought

 Philosophers and religious thinkers have responded to the inescapable reality of corruption in different ways.
 Plato, in The Republic, acknowledges the corrupt nature of political institutions, and recommends that philosophers "shelter behind a wall" to avoid senselessly martyring themselves.

 Disciples of philosophy ... have tasted how sweet and blessed a possession philosophy is, and have also seen and been satisfied of the madness of the multitude, and known that there is no one who ever acts honestly in the administration of States, nor any helper who will save any one who maintains the cause of the just.
 Such a savior would be like a man who has fallen among wild beasts—unable to join in the wickedness of his fellows, neither would he be able alone to resist all their fierce natures, and therefore he would be of no use to the State or to his friends, and would have to throw away his life before he had done any good to himself or others.
 And he reflects upon all this, and holds his peace, and does his own business.
 He is like one who retires under the shelter of a wall in the storm of dust and sleet which the driving wind hurries along; and when he sees the rest of mankind full of wickedness, he is content if only he can live his own life and be pure from evil or unrighteousness, and depart in peace and good will, with bright hopes.